Feminism in Poland: International Women's Day

 In Poland, International Women's Day comes with some practices that Polish feminists find problematic.
 Traditionally, women are given a red rose and some perfume.
 There is a movement by Polish feminists to change the focus of International Women's Day in order to mobilize women toward activism.
 In Poland, stereotypes view women as either man hating feminists (much like the stereotype seen in America) or traditional mother figures.
 The movement to reclaim International Women's Day is focused on viewing women as complex individuals, not just through these popular stereotypes.

 Since 2000, Women's Day in Poland is celebrated with feminist demonstration actions called Manifa.
 Demonstrations and happenings take place nationwide, providing a platform to fight for women's rights.

 Important Women of Polish Feminism

-Eva Kotchever (1891-1943) -an activist, owner of the famous Eve's Hangout in Greenwich Village, deported from the United States for "obscenity", murdered at Auschwitz.
+Eva Kotchever (1891–1943) was an activist, owner of the famous Eve's Hangout in Greenwich Village, deported from the United States for "obscenity", murdered at Auschwitz.